Free Settler or Felon

 Departure

-The Brothers was at Deal on the 1st December.
+Brothers was at Deal on the 1st December.
 She departed the Downs on 6 December 1823.

 Surgeon James Hall

-James Hall was assaulted by female prisoners in December 1823 when the Brothers, had been at sea for only a week.
+James Hall was assaulted by female prisoners in December 1823 when they had been at sea for only a week.
 Later in a series of court actions between the officers of the ship, James Hall's lack of tact was seen as the primary cause of the trouble.
 Select here to read some of the Evidence presented at the enquiry, by the ship's crew, passengers and convicts.

 James Hall kept a Medical Journal from 16 October 1823 to 15 May 1824.
 He found that among the female convicts the principal complaints originated from 'dyspepsia, functional disturbance of the uterine system and obstipatio'.
 He found it difficult to treat the women without a few remedies applicable to the uterine system as well purgatives and was greatly in favour of preventing diseases by encouraging cleanliness and exercise with a 'uniform system of kind but strict management', than of later having to cure them.
 [3]